MathewTomberlin/AgentTimeline/IMPLEMENTATION_GUIDE.md

 - [x] IMPLEMENTATION_STATUS.md updated

 ## Phase 2: Enhanced Message Storage and Retrieval - COMPLETED ✅
+Phase 2 has been successfully implemented with the following enhanced features:

 ### Phase 2 Completed Checklist